 What are police responsible for?

 Police perform many duties, sometimes in situations they aren’t trained for.
 In the United States, not only do local officers patrol communities, investigate crimes, make arrests, and issue traffic citations, they also respond to mental health crises, domestic disputes, and noise complaints.
 Some experts argue that this broad mandate can lead to unnecessary escalation and use of force.
 Researchers estimate that one in ten police calls in the United States is related to mental health.
-Approximately one-fifth of people shot and killed by police in 2019 showed signs of mental illness.
+Approximately one in four people shot and killed by police between 2015 and 2020 showed signs of mental illness.

 Some countries, as well as several U.S. cities, have sought to address this by creating specialized units to respond to mental health emergencies.
 In Stockholm, some responders drive a mental health ambulance.
 Through a similar program known as CAHOOTS in the Oregon cities of Eugene and Springfield, unarmed medics and crisis workers respond to 911 calls relating to individuals experiencing psychological crises, an approach other cities are trying to replicate.
 In 2019, CAHOOTS responded to twenty-four thousand calls, about 20 percent of total 911 dispatches.
 Other countries rely on unarmed professionals to respond to low-level crimes.
 In England and Wales, community support officers can fine someone who litters or confiscate alcohol from a minor, but they must ask police officers to make arrests.
 Experts say these and similar programs have reduced incidents of police violence.

 “Just look at what police are doing right now and ask, ‘In which of these situations do I need an armed first responder?’
 If we don’t need an armed first responder, why are police doing it in the first place?” says Tracey L. Meares, professor at Yale Law School and founding director of the school’s Justice Collaboratory.